youssefbayome/weather-app/README.md

 # weather-app
-## open weathe api application that you can search the weather of yuor city
+## open weather api application that you can search the weather of any city